 Halloween Homemade Pumpkin Pie

-- 250 g of plain flour plus extra for dusting
+- 250 g of plain flour (or 325g of gluten free flour if you're gluten free) plus extra for dusting

 - 125 g of butter plus a bit extra for greasing